DingkangTeng/dingkangteng.github.io/content/en/authors/admin/_index.md

   #     Recognized for contributions to scaling laws in deep learning.
 ---

-Dingkang Teng is a part-time Research Assistant in LSGI, PolyU under the supervision of <a herf="https://www.polyu.edu.hk/lsgi/people/academic-staff/prof-zhuge-cheng-xiang/">Dr. Zhuge</a> and is also a Master student in Urban Informatics and Smart Cities at the Hong Kong Polytechnic University.
-He obtained his bachelor's degree in Land Resources Management from Huazhong Agricultural University.
+Dingkang Teng is a part-time Research Assistant in <a href="https://www.polyu.edu.hk/lsgi/">LSGI, PolyU</a> under the supervision of <a href="https://www.polyu.edu.hk/lsgi/people/academic-staff/prof-zhuge-cheng-xiang/">Dr. Zhuge</a> and is also a Master student in Urban Informatics and Smart Cities at the Hong Kong Polytechnic University.
+He obtained his bachelor's degree in Land Resources Management from <a href="https://en.hzau.edu.cn/">Huazhong Agricultural University</a>.
 His research interests include urban transportation infrastructure, land use, and big data analytics.